 Let’s review Brandfolder’s core features and how they help you better manage your digital assets (and all of the teams that use them).

 Storing & Organizing Assets in Brandfolder

-Brandfolder makes it easy to centralize all of your brand assets — we accept hundreds of file types and formats so you can store everything from images and documents to rich media like video and audio files, fonts, templates, and 3D assets.
+Brandfolder makes it easy to centralize all of your brand assets — we accept hundreds of file types and formats so you can store everything from images and documents to rich media like video and audio files, fonts, templates, design files, and 3D assets.

 You can organize digital assets in Brandfolders, Collections, and Brand Portals.

 Brandfolders house all brand assets; you can create multiple Brandfolders if you manage assets for more than one brand.

 Collections live within Brandfolders and house groups of related assets; you can create Collections based on any criteria you wish.
 Some teams use them to separate product images by product line, others use them to organize collateral by use case.
 We help you plan out this organization during onboarding, so mapping out assets doesn’t feel overwhelming.

 Brand Portals are also subsets of Brandfolders; these enable you to group assets for end-users and streamline file sharing.
 For example, eCommerce brands that sell products through retailers can set up portals for each distributor they partner with, then those users can access (only) the brand assets that are needed for their roles and projects.